Department of Communication Sciences and Disorders

-Edinboro University Speech, Language, and Hearing Department students enjoy state-of the-art learning facilities, including the Governor George Leader Speech and Hearing Center, located on the second floor of the Jeremy D. Brown Human Services Building.
+Edinboro University Communication Sciences and Disorders Department students enjoy state-of the-art learning facilities, including the Governor George Leader Speech and Hearing Center, located on the second floor of the Jeremy D. Brown Human Services Building.

 The Leader Speech and Hearing Center is a fee-for-services center that offers diagnostic and treatment services to individuals of all ages with communication problems affecting speech, language, voice, cognition and fluency and/or swallowing disorders.
 The Center also serves as a training center for graduate students, who provide services under the direct supervision of licensed speech-language pathologists and audiologists, for two semesters.
 The program is also affiliated with more than 100 internship sites, which partner with the Center to provide the required clinical training for credentialing and independent practice.